-2.5.3.1 Vegetative reproduction takes place by fragmentation, akinate formation etc.
+4.3.3.1 Vegetative reproduction takes place by fragmentation, akinate formation etc.

-2.5.3.2 Asexual reproduction takes place by formation of zoospores.
+4.3.3.2 Asexual reproduction takes place by formation of zoospores.
 Under favourable condition the alga propagates by formation of huge number of zoospores.
 The zoospore formation generally initiates in the cap cell and the cap cell functions as zoosporangium.
 During differentiation of zoospore the protoplast of the zoosporangium contracts from the cell wall as a single unit.
 The entire protoplast assumes a round or oval shape.
 The nucleus moves towards one side of the protoplast.
 Just close to the nucleus a hyaline area differentiates.
 A crown of whiplash flagella develops around this region.
-When the zoospore is fully matured it ruptures the wall of the zoospores come to rest and germinate to give rise to new filament.
+When the zoospore is fully matured it ruptures the wall of the zoosporangium and released into the aquatic environment.
+After a period of motility the zoospores come to rest and germinate to give rise to new filament.
 The zoospores are pear shaped, green, uninucleate with a beak like colourless anterior end.
-[Figs. 2.23]
+[Figs. 4.6]